sones/sones/Notifications/Notifications/Readme.txt

-﻿Every Notificationtype which is public and should be accessible inside the UI goes in here.
+Every Notificationtype which is public and should be accessible inside the UI goes in here.

 DO NOT ADD A REFERENCE TO PANDORAFS OR PANDORADB!